Term insurance gives your dependents the necessary financial support in your absence.

 Some policies offer shorter premium payment periods at much higher rates.
-This can be a single premium (which can be very high) or accelerated - high premium for 7-8 years and nothing afterwards.
+This can be a single premium (which can be very high) or accelerated - a high premium for 7-8 years and nothing afterward.
 Choose this if and only if there is a chance of not paying all the premiums throughout the period.
-If regular income is available, the difference between accelerated and average premium can be invested for long-term goals.
+If regular income is available, the difference between accelerated and average premiums can be invested for long-term goals.

 Step 4: Choice of insurer